 Panel from Daredevil #42, volume 2, by Bendis and Maleev

 It’s not until the next issue, Daredevil #43, that Milla follows up on her plans to seek out Matt Murdock.
 For Matt, it appears to be love at first (hm, make that second) sniff, and in the panel below he is shown virtually undressing her with his nose.
-Throughout their conversation, Matt tries to deny that he is, in fact, Daredevil, but Milla catches him in a lie when he accidentally reveals that he knows more about their first meeting than he should.
+Throughout their conversation, Matt tries to deny that he is, in fact, Daredevil, but Milla catches him in a lie when he accidentally reveals that he knows more about their first meeting than he should, if he and Daredevil were not one and the same.

 Panel from Daredevil #43, volume 2, by Bendis and Maleev